iRon7/ConvertTo-Expression/README.md

 Serializes an object to a PowerShell expression

-The `ConvertTo-Expression` (alias `ConvertTo-Pson`) cmdlet converts any object to a string in PowerShell Object Notation (PSON) format.
+The `ConvertTo-Expression` (alias `ConvertTo-Pson`) cmdlet converts any object to a string in PowerShell Object Notation (PSON) expression.
 The properties are converted to field names, the field values are converted to property values, and the methods are removed.
 You can  use the native `Invoke-Expression` (aliased `ConvertFrom-Pson`) cmdlet to convert a PSON expression back to a PowerShell object, which is easily